golanlevin/ExperimentalCapture/docs/tutorials.md

 * Here's an index of [techniques for screengrabbing](screengrabs.md).
 * If you need to make a Processing library or openFrameworks addon (etc), don't forget to provide an example program. *Always check to see if someone else has already done it!*
 * Give credit to any media you incorporate.
+* Put your name and date at the top.

 Issue your Tutorial as a pull request to this site.
+Tutorials will be placed in the [tutorials](tutorials/) directory.

 --